-Integrity loss at the injection well and/or verification well may endanger USDWs.
 Integrity loss may have occurred if the following events occur:

-- Automatic shutdown devices are activated: - Wellhead pressure exceeds the specified shutdown pressure specified in the permit. - Annulus pressure indicates a loss of external or internal well containment. - Pursuant to 40 CFR 146.91(c)(3), CTV must notify the UIC Program Director within 24 hours of any triggering of a shut-off system (i.e., down-hole or at the service). - Mechanical integrity test results identify a loss of mechanical integrity.
+- Automatic shutdown devices are activated: - Wellhead pressure exceeds the shutdown pressure specified in the permit.

+- Annulus pressure indicates a loss of external or internal well containment. - Pursuant to 40 CFR 146.91(c)(3), CTV must notify the UIC Program Director within 24 hours of any triggering of a shut-off system (i.e., downhole or at the service). - Mechanical integrity test results identify a loss of mechanical integrity.